Lornatang/PyTorch-WGANGP/README.md

 ## Deep Convolution Generative Adversarial Networks

+This project has been abandoned.
+The new project address is "https://github.com/Lornatang/WassersteinGAN_GP-PyTorch"

 ### Introduction

 This example implements the paper [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434)